mathspp/mathspp/pages/02.blog/solving-bridge-repair-in-4ms-with-python/item.md

-Solving “Bridge Repair”, from day 7 of Advent of Code 2024, in 4ms with Python.
+Solving “Bridge Repair”, from day 7 of Advent of Code 2024, in 4ms with Python with a simple deductive algorithm.

 ===